 - Medicines that block the excess production of hormones

-What are possible complications of overactive adrenal glands?
+What are the possible complications of overactive adrenal glands in a child?

 Untreated overactive adrenal glands may cause: